johngardner87/wqpVisualizationTools/README.md

 ```
 logo
 ```
-WQP_VizTool is a visualization tool for the US national water quality data.
-Based upon R and R Shiny, it provides a user-friendly interface to select, sort, download and explore the patterns of water quality and hydrology data, by linking it to the [Water Quality Portal](https://www.waterqualitydata.us/) sponsored by the United States Geological Survey (USGS), the Environmental Protection Agency (EPA), and the National Water Quality Monitoring Council (NWQMC).
+Developed by a team of data scientists and environmental scientists at Duke University, WQP_VizTool is a visualization tool for the US national water quality data.
+Based upon R and R Shiny, it provides a user-friendly interface to **select**, **filter**, **download** and **explore the pattern** of water quality and hydrology data, by linking it to the [Water Quality Portal](https://www.waterqualitydata.us/).

+---
 ## Motivation
+WQP_VizTool was created to assist ecologists in assessing data coverage on a national scale.
+Areas with well-covered data, both temporally and spatially, can be identified as of potential interest to be studied.
+Coverage is also crucial for validating the satellite remote sensing data, which is useful for estimating water quality metrics in areas without field measurements.

+Besides the academia, the VizTool also see a potential use by riverkeepers, government officials, fishery managers or the general public.

 ## Installation
 - Install necessary libraries in R